 A day trip from Athens to Aegina Island involves a 45-minute ferry ride (with the Flying Dolphin).
 These convenient Aegina ferries depart from the Port of Piraeus, and the ticket is about €15.

 Several daily ferries cover the route in summer.
 Still, it’s always a top idea to book your tickets in advance and get to the port at least one hour before departure.

 It’s also possible to reach the island by boarding a car ferry from Athens to Aegina.
 The ticket is under €10 each way, and the ride is less than an hour and a half.
 The price to also board your car is €20.

 Best Time To Visit Aegina

 As with any other Greek Island, there are more things to enjoy when the weather is warm, more Aegina beaches to enjoy, and more walking paths to explore.
 However, since the island is so close to Athens, people visit all year round, even in winter.
 Besides, in winter it’s also possible to find cheaper accommodation and better prices for food and excursions, too.

 Getting To Aegina And Moving Around

-No matter which Athens to Aegina ferry you chose, you’ll be arriving at the capital of the island, where the main port is also located.
-The area is really central so you won’t need to walk much to be in the heart of Aegina Town.
+No matter which Athens to Aegina ferry you choose, you’ll be arriving at the island’s capital, where the main port is also located.
+The area is central, so you won’t need to walk much to be in the heart of Aegina Town.